LESS HUMID TODAY WITH ONLY A TINY RAIN CHANCE...

 TUESDAY: N/NE 5-10 KTS WAVES: 1-2′

-TODAY: Sunshine and a few clouds.
-Less humid.
-An isolated shower is possible.
+AFTERNOON: Sunshine and a few clouds.
+Warm, but not as humid...
+An isolated shower is possible, mainly northeast of Green Bay.
 HIGH: 79

 TONIGHT: Partly cloudy.
 A lakeside shower?
 Patchy fog NORTH.
 LOW: 54 (40s NORTH)